alexander-kastil/az-204/Labs/12/readme.md

 Sign in to your Windows 10 virtual machine (VM) by using the following credentials:

-- Username: **Admin**

-- Password: **Pa55w.rd**

 > **Note**: Your instructor will provide instructions to connect to the virtual lab environment.

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icon for the application that you'll use in this lab:

-- Microsoft Edge

 ## Architecture diagram